“Time heals nothing unless you move along with it”

 - Have you ever had the flu and were counting down the days until your body no longer felt like it had been hit by a truck and your head was going to explode?

-- How about wanting to fast forward so your heart could stop hurting after a divorce or a serious breakup?
+- How about wanting to fast forward so your heart could stop hurting after a loss of any kind.

-I think I can say with 99.9% confidence that most people would rather get punched in the face than get their heart broken.
+I think I can say with 99.9% confidence that most people would rather get punched in the face than have their heart hurt without a way to stop the pain.

 When your heart is broken it can feel like the end of the world as you knew it.
 (Yes, now R.E.M. is in your head, you are welcome).
 It’s as if someone took a melon baller and scooped out a piece of your heart that you can’t fill.